lostjared/acidcam-cli/README.md

 ** PYTHON SUPPORT STILL IN DEVELOPMENT **

-There were some problems with the library I am using so I have to wait on them to fix it before I can continue

 If you wish to use Python scripts for filters:
 First download and install Metacall http://github.com/metacall install then configure and compile.
 You will also need to install the Metacall python module with pip3